 7. Take a private tour of Trastevere

 The advantage?
-The intimate atmosphere that you will create with the guide and the possibility to adapt the tour and its timing according to what you are most interested in visiting in this neighborhood.
+The intimate atmosphere you will create with the guide and the possibility to adapt the tour and its timing according to what you are most interested in visiting in this neighborhood.
 You will also be able to get personalized restaurant recommendations that will come in handy during your visit.

-8. Crossing the Ponte Sisto
+8. Cross the Ponte Sisto